 The interrupted time series is a common approach to add rigor without randomization.
 You need to separate a single “before” evaluation into multiple “before” evaluations and make a similar separation of a single “after” evaluation into multiple “after” evaluations.

-Figure 1 shows to possible outcomes for an interrupted time series.
+Figure 1 shows two possible results for an interrupted time series.
 Good news for your intervention would be a flat pattern during the multiple evaluations before the intervention, a sudden jump right at the intervention, and a flat pattern for all the evaluations after the intervention.
 In contrast an upward (or downward) trend at each and every evaluation is very strong negative evidence.

 If you detect a slope or trend prior to the intervention, things get a bit more complicated.
 Look for a jump at the intervention but also look for a change in slope.
 Either a flattening of a negative trend or an acceleration of an already positive trend is good news for your intervention.

-A study of poor compliance with clear aligner therapy6 monitored patients biweekly in 2019 prior to the introduction of a system of electronic reminders and feedback.
+A study of poor compliance with clear aligner therapy10 monitored patients biweekly in 2019 prior to the introduction of a system of electronic reminders and feedback.
 Monitoring continued throughout all of 2020.
-The second half of 2019 was compared to the second half of 2020, to avoid problems with transitioning and with seasonality.
+The second half of 2019 was compared to the second half of 2020, to avoid problems with transitioning and with seasonality, (but do note that the impact of the COVID pandemic between these two time periods).
 The rate of poor compliance was flat during the second half of 2019, hovering around 25%.
 The data showed a downward trend in the second half of 2020, leveling off at a much better value of 9% in October 2020.
 The authors concluded that electronic reminders and feedback effectively reduced poor compliance rates.

 2.5 | Phased intervetions